|

 Although Georges Rouault exhibited with the Fauves in 1905, stylistically he wasn't considered a Fauve but rather an expressionist - his paintings were hung in a different room.
 In his own words he wanted to paint "the passion mirrored upon a human face" with his intense technique.

 His work was deeply religious, emotional and profoundly moralistic, portrayed in a literal yet symbolic form.
 His subjects expressed a strong moral indignation and disgust with the evils of social rot and the prostitute became one of his symbols for this.
 He depicted her with fierce loathing, painting the heavy outlines with savage, slashing brush strokes, the faces repulsive masks, exuding decay and death to portray his revulsion.
 Another symbol of the corrupt society was his tragic, lacerated clowns, the colours rich but somber.
+Later in his religious themes, the glowing colours intensified within the heavy black outlines defining the forms, the paint heavily applied, strongly reminiscent of stained glass [he was trained in youth as a stained glass worker].
+The mood was of tragedy and sorrow in the suffering of Christ, but also of calm, hope and salvation.

 The Norwegian artist Edvard Munch spent 3 weeks in Paris in the late 1900's where he saw the Impressionists' work, developing a specific affinity for Manet.
 He eventually settled in Germany where he started working with a literary and mystical approach intensified by his own tortured personality.
 Norwegian literature rose to a new level at the time with the emergence of Henrik Ibsen and many of Munch's paintings referred to Ibsen's plays.

 Munch used the Impressionistic palette but the mood was much more melancholy and suggestive of his own inward torment.
 Spectres of sickness and death occupied him for most of his life and appeared in his work early along with his other themes of violence and sexual awakening.
 There was a synchronicity in his sexual angst themes with the work of Sigmund Freud who was at the time developing his theories of psychoanalysis and sexual repression.
+Munch's used a lot of sinuous and agitated brush strokes and colours dark in hue but with brilliant intensity to paint his fear-filled subjects, creating a haunting and disturbing mood, evoking strong emotions of disquiet.

 Edvard Munch: "The Sick Child" 1885-6 , "The Cry" 1893, "Puberty" 1894